unlistedphenomena/nexuswizz/src/content/contributing/adding-desci-projects/index.md

 - ensure that all projects listed still fulfil our criteria
 - verify there aren't products that have been suggested that meet more of our criteria than the ones currently listed

-xircanet is maintained by the open source community & we rely on the community to help keep this up to date.
+nexus.org is maintained by the open source community & we rely on the community to help keep this up to date.
 If you notice any information about listed projects that needs to be updated, please open an issue or a pull request on our Github repository.

 ## Terms of use {#terms-of-use}

 Please also refer to our [terms of use](/terms-of-use/).
-Information on xircanet is provided solely for general information purposes.
+Information on nexus.org is provided solely for general information purposes.